LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Method

-We expect the LLM to be able to understand the structure of data and generate structured seeds for testing, thus we need to collect a training set first.
-Specifically, we collect valuable seeds from FuzzBench~\cite{FuzzBench} experiment data and AFL++ fuzzing data that satisfy: (1) could find new paths, (2) have different hit-counts, or (3) trigger crashes.
-The reasons are intuitive, improving coverage will help fuzzer explore target programs to find vulnerabilities in the unvisited path since bugs can not be found in undiscovered path; Seeds have different hit-counts may not directly improve the coverage, but they execute the program in a different way, which can discover vulnerabilities in the visited path; The goal of fuzzing is to find vulnerabilities, so the seed trigger crashes can be regarded as valuable.
-Notice, that the dataset does not include any experiment data from Manga.
-This is to avoid the LLMs just replaying the memorized seeds to trigger bugs.
+\paragraph{\textbf{Fine-tuning data collection}} We expected the LLM to be able to understand the structure of data and generate structured seeds for testing, thus we needed to collect a training set first.
+Specifically, we collected valuable seeds from FuzzBench~\cite{FuzzBench} history experiment data and AFL++ fuzzing data that \begin{enumerate*}[label=(\arabic*)] \item found new paths, \item had different hit-counts, \item triggered crashes. \end{enumerate*} The reasons are intuitive: improving coverage will help fuzzer explore target programs to find vulnerabilities in the unvisited path since bugs can not be found in undiscovered paths.
+While seeds with different hit counts\footnote{number of times a seed exercises a specific path} may not directly improve coverage, they execute the program in varied ways, potentially uncovering vulnerabilities in already visited paths.
+Ultimately, the goal of fuzzing is to find vulnerabilities, so any seed that triggers crashes is valuable.